bazelbuild/bazel/site/contributing.md

 ### Preparations

 * [Install Bazel](https://bazel.build/versions/master/docs/install.html) on your system.
+  Note that for developing Bazel, you need the latest released version of Bazel.
 * Clone Bazel's Git repository from Gerrit:
   * `git clone https://bazel.googlesource.com/bazel`
 * Try to build Bazel: